 All of this leads to your innovation hub, which is composed of the people who execute the plan and oversee its success.
 These people should work within an agile framework that’s iterative, incremental and collaborative.

 Foundations of Business Agility

-As noted earlier, business agility can also give a business a competitive edge.
-Using this framework, a business can outlearn and outperform their competition.
-At the same time, it attracts passionate people who excel in the empowered environment of business agility.
+As noted earlier, business agility can also give businesses a competitive edge.
+Using this framework, a business can outlearn and outperform its competition while attracting passionate people who excel in the empowered environment of business agility.

 Again, business agility provides companies with the ability to deliver fast and respond quickly.
-They can offer a great customer experience by organizing quickly and learning rapidly.
+Businesses can offer a great customer experience by organizing and learning rapidly.
 This is founded on a lean execution that responds immediately to feedback without sacrificing quality.

-Business agility creates innovation and is disruptive, so in a climate of corporate takeovers and declining returns on investments, businesses can produce higher returns and maintain consistency.
+Business agility creates innovation and is disruptive; in a climate of corporate takeovers and declining returns on investments, businesses can produce higher returns and maintain consistency.
 This is done by understanding change, adapting quickly and optimizing the variables to drive success.

-The business world is only getting more volatile, uncertain and complex.
-Business agility is a way to successfully get through some of that ambiguity.
-The ideas that a business can remain static and survive has never been true and it’s every more so today.
-Business agility gives one the tools to pivot and remain necessary to customers and changing market needs.
+The business world is only getting more volatile, uncertain and complex, but business agility is a way to successfully endure some of that ambiguity.
+The idea that a business can remain static and survive has never been true.
+Business agility provides the tools to pivot and remains necessary to customers and changing market needs.